MonikaBarget/distant-reading/docs/pages_tasksheet_wastecolonialism.md

-# Distant reading case study "Waste Colonialism"
+# Distant reading case study "waste colonialism"

+:book: I use this case study in my postcolonialism lecture to showcase a postcolonial reading of a contemporary data set.

 ## Waste management and waste reduction as global issues